binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

     c 5:2 rwm
     c 10:200 rwm

+    $ docker container rm --force "$CONT_ID"

-Back to our previous test, which failed to call `dd` on the device node.
+Back to our previous test, which failed to call `dd`.
 This device has a major of 189 and is a character device.
-Since it is not present in the previous list, access is denied.
-Let's try to call `dd` again, but this time we tell Docker to allow read and write access to every character device with a major of 189:
+Since there is no rule that explicitly allows access to such device in the previous list, we got an error.
+Let's try calling `dd` again, but this time we tell Docker to allow read and write access to every character device with a major of
+189:

     $ docker run -it --rm -v /dev/bus/usb:/dev/bus/usb \
-        --device-cgroup-rule 'c 189:* rw' \
+        --device-cgroup-rule 'c 189:* rw' ubuntu:bionic \
-        ubuntu:bionic \
         dd if=/dev/bus/usb/005/007 bs=1 count=0

     0+0 records in